Place of Mercy and Hope

 this area.
 We run Soup Kitchens in a number of Formal and Informal Settlements

-feeding hundreds of children and adults weekly.
+feeding over 400 children and adults weekly.
+We distribute food parcels daily.

 It always seems impossible until it's done.